jonasmcferreira/whiteiron/jhed-wasteland/adventures.md

     A horse per round charges through the fog charging attacking and running away

     3 warhorse skeletons

+    There is dead kobolds all around the bridge (Kobolds were fighting the undead)

+    Investigation Check DC 13: There is residue of a powerful poison and the Green Haze

+    Just like most Kobold fights should involve traps, undead fights should involve poison

 ### Encounter: Open Wasteland